suphiyasin/DownloadGram/README.md

 # Updates
 A rate limit was introduced that limits users. <br/>
 1 request is allowed every 60 seconds.
+Username or first name information of users who download videos is recorded.

 # Run
 Go to your bot and send instagram reels link and wait